majakudlicka/web-assembly-arrays/README.md

 Prerequisites:

-You don't need a compiler to run the pre-compiled examples, but in order to change any or the underlying function, Emscripten is recommended.
+You don't need a compiler to run the pre-compiled examples, but in order to change any of the underlying functions, Emscripten is recommended.
 You can download the compiler toolchain and set up env as per [official instructions](https://webassembly.org/getting-started/developers-guide/)

 _Demo1_